Designed for aspiring nurses who already hold a baccalaureate degree in a

 non-nursing major, the second degree program allows students to

 graduate with a B.S.N. in 4 semesters or 2 academic years.
 Students are

-accepted in both the fall semester (deadline: April 1) and the
+accepted in the fall semester (deadline: April 1) and periodically in the

 spring semester (deadline: October 1).

 This program is offered exclusively on-campus in South Orange, New Jersey.